 You’ll need access to big data to ensure continued growth.
 It means that you’ll need to get access to benchmark data (industry-wide anonymous data) on such buyers and purchases from whatever sorts of data provider solution and market/industry benchmarks out there can provide it.

 Benchmark data is available as part of CI research tools.
-But the BI data of an already-established brand will be far better, more deep and highly-segmented for them to wield compared to your somewhat more iffy CI on the same prospects.
+But the BI data of an already-established brand will be far better, deeper and more highly-segmented for them to wield compared to your somewhat more iffy CI on the same prospects.

 Analytics solutions today allow the tracking of a lead from the first moment of contact with your web property to the most recent brand message interaction.